aidan-wagner/fprime/README.md

 The first time you run the linter, you may get an error message stating that there is no version.json file, but once the linter is run once, this file is created and this error should no longer appear.

-To see more details than what is provided in the terminal, you can view the log files at ~/.cache/fprime-extras/fprime-extras.log
+To see more details from the lint report than what is provided in the terminal, you can view the log files at ~/.cache/fprime-extras/fprime-extras.log

 To see all of the potential linting options, use: